gnarlyquack/penumbra/README.md

 3. Configure the build:

-        $ cmake -B build -S . -DCMAKE_BUILD_TYPE=Debug

-    If building in step 4 fails due to not being able to find 32-bit versions of system libraries, you can specify this when configuring the build:

-        $ cmake -B build -S . -DCMAKE_BUILD_TYPE=Debug -DLIB32_PATH=</path/to/32-bit/libraries>
+        $ cmake -B build -S . --toolchain=cmake/linux.cmake -DCMAKE_BUILD_TYPE=Debug

+    The toolchain file is used to configure CMake to output 32-bit binaries on 64-bit systems.
+Currently this is only supported on Linux.
+Other platforms will likely need their own toolchain file to build successfully.

 4. Build the source: